 1. They can assess skill level

 Theoretically, anyone who has ever used Powerpoint can technically list it as a skill on a resume.
-Knowing how to open and close a Powerpoint file is a whole different issue from knowing how to create slides, set a presentation to music or insert video, however.
-Pre-employment assessments can show you what a candidate’s actual skill level is.
+Knowing how to open and close a Powerpoint file is a whole different issue from knowing how to create slides, set a presentation to music, or insert video, however.
+Pre-employment or pre-hire assessments can show you what a candidate’s actual skill level is.

 2. They can tell you whether the employee is a good fit for the company culture